mrnorman/YAKL/README.md

   * This makes it easy to create low-overhead private arrays in kernels
   * Supports up to four dimensions, the sizes of which are template parameters known at compile time
     * CPU code allows runtime-length stack arrays, but most accelerators do not allow this
+    * So to remain portable, it's best not to allow runtime-length stack arrays
   * Supports array index debugging to throw an error when indices are out of bounds
   * Because `SArray` objects are inherently on the stack, they have no templated memory space specifiers
 * **Fortran-style Multi-dimensional Arrays**: Fortran-style `Array` and `FSArray` classes